KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NextCloud-Tasks by starlingfire](https://github.com/starlingfire/MMM-NextCloud-Tasks)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-NextCloud-Tasks.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-NextEvent by cure](https://github.com/cure/MMM-NextEvent)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-NextTrains by CptMeetKat](https://github.com/CptMeetKat/MMM-NextTrains)

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
-4. No keywords in 'package.json'.
-We would use them as tags on the website.
+4. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `NextTrains.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `require('https')` in file `node_helper.js`: Replace 'https' by 'node:https'.